Barn Burning: Synopsis

 Later that day, the owner of the rug and mansion, Mr. de Spain, has the rug dropped off at Abner's shack.
 Abner sets his two daughters to cleaning it, and then dries it in front of the fire.
-Abner then damages on the rug with a flattish rock.
+Abner then damages the rug with a flattish rock.
 Early the next morning, Abner wakes Sarty and the two of them return the rug to de Spain.
 De Spain shows up shortly after, insulting Abner and complaining that the rug is "ruined".
 He tells Abner that he is going to charge him twenty extra bushels of corn to pay for the hundred-dollar rug.
 When he leaves, Sarty tells Abner that they should not give de Spain any corn at all.

 After working hard all week, Sarty goes with his family to town that Saturday.
 He goes with his father into a store, and sees that a Justice of the Peace Court is in session.
 De Spain is there.
 Sarty does not realize that Abner is suing de Spain to have the fee of twenty bushels reduced.
 Sarty blurts out that his father is not guilty of burning any barns making the Justice think the rug was also burned.
 Abner sends him back to the wagon, but he stays in the store to see what happens.

 The Justice decides that Abner is responsible for the damage to the rug, but he reduces the fee to ten bushels.
 Sarty, his father, and his brother spend some time in town and do not go home until the sun has almost set.
 After dinner, Sarty hears his mother trying to stop his father from doing something.
 He realizes his father is planning to burn the de Spain barn.
 His father and brother realize that Sarty is planning on alerting de Spain, and they leave him behind, held tight in his mother's arms.

 Sarty breaks free and runs to the de Spain house.
 He is only able to say "Barn!" a few times, and then he is on the run again.
 De Spain is right behind him, about to run him over.
 Sarty jumps into a ditch and then returns to the road.
 He hears three gunshots soon after.

 At midnight Sarty is on top of a hill.
 He has come a long way.
 Everything is behind him.
 He mourns the loss of his father (who he seems to assume is dead), but is no longer afraid.
 He falls asleep and feels better when he wakes up.
 The whippoorwills are singing and it's almost morning.
 He starts walking toward the woods in front of him.
 He does not turn around.